-Built from the ground up in the rugged mountains of eastern Afghanistan, Tactical NAV comes from the mind of a U.S. Army Field Artillery officer who had a vision of creating a low-cost and extremely accurate mobile-targeting platform built specifically for U.S. military warfighters.
+Built from the ground up in the rugged mountains of eastern Afghanistan, Tactical NAV was created by a U.S. Army Field Artillery officer with the vision of crafting a low-cost and highly accurate mobile navigation platform tailored for the U.S. military.

-Tactical NAV's journey began when two Soldiers were killed in the notorious Pech River Valley of Kunar Province, Afghanistan.
+Tactical NAV's journey began in the Pech River Valley and the Korengal Valley in Kunar Province, Afghanistan.

 U.S. Army Capt.
-Jonathan J. Springer, a Fire Support Officer and JTAC with the 101st Airborne Division (Air Assault), who was on his third combat deployment, began developing the tactical platform following the memorial services for Spc.
+Jonathan J. Springer, a Fire Support Officer with the 101st Airborne Division (Air Assault), embarked on the development of this tactical navigation platform immediately following the memorial services for Spc.
 Blair D. Thompson and Spc.
 Jared C. Plunk, who were killed in action on June 25, 2010.

-After pitching the idea and being turned away by the Department of Defense, Springer remained resolute in his mission to continue building Tactical NAV in order to make a difference for other Soldiers and honor the men who were killed in battle.
+Despite initial rejections by the Department of Defense, Captain Springer remained steadfast in his mission to continue developing Tactical NAV — even to this day.
+His ultimate goals were (and still are) to make a positive difference for other soldiers and service members and to honor the men and women killed and wounded in battle.

-He ended up using his life savings to continue moving forward with the Tactical NAV project, all with the ultimate hope of saving U.S. military lives and helping his fellow service members accomplish their mission at home and abroad.
+He used his life savings to fund and develop Tactical NAV, all with the ultimate hope of saving military lives and assisting fellow service members in accomplishing their missions at home and abroad.

-Tactical NAV officially launched on the App Store in February of 2011.
+Tactical NAV officially launched on the App Store on February 14, 2011.

 BUILT FOR ACCURACY:

-Tactical NAV has been successfully evaluated against other targeting devices and software platforms such as JCR, BFT, JBC-P, Nett Warrior, and ATAK.
-Its accuracy is within 1 to 3 meters of these "officially approved" systems issued by the Department of Defense.
+Tactical NAV has successfully undergone evaluation against other software platforms and devices such as Nett Warrior, ATAK, and BFT.
+Its accuracy is within 1 meter of these officially approved systems issued by the DoD.

 IAPs & SUBSCRIPTIONS: